NSPCC helpline and ChildLine We help thousands of adults, children and families

 The NSPCC helpline and ChildLine provide help and support to thousands of adults, children and families.
 Year on year, the number of calls and online contacts is increasing and helping to protect more children.

-Our helpline counsellors are there 24 hours a day, ready to help parents, adults and people working with children do whatever they can to protect them.
+Our helpline counsellors are there 24 hours a day, ready to help parents, adults and people working with children in the UK do whatever they can to protect them.

 ChildLine gives children a voice.
 Whatever their worry, whenever they need help, we're listening.
 It means we understand the problems they face, and we make sure that tackling them is at the heart of everything we do.
 It’s one of the things that makes us unique as a children’s charity.